jozic/daodecode/source/_posts/2013-04-19-debug-an-sbt-plugin-in-intellij-idea.markdown

 Connected to the target VM, address: 'localhost:5005', transport: 'socket'
 ```

-After that put a braikpoing inside your plugin command, switch to sbt console, run your command and here you go!
+After that put a breakpoint inside your plugin command, switch to sbt console, run your command and here you go!
 {% img /images/sbt-debug/idea.breakpoint.in.action.png %}